 Highlights of the Fiscal Support Team

-The Xenos Fiscal Support Team (FST) is made up of financial supporters willing to make a yearly pledge to the church’s General Fund.
+The Dwell Fiscal Support Team (FST) is made up of financial supporters willing to make a yearly pledge to the church’s General Fund.

-FST members are expected to give at least 5% of their gross income (although new members can start with a 3% commitment their first year).
-Xenos honors this level of committed sacrifice with the opportunity to vote on certain discretionary items in the yearly budget.
+FST members are expected to give at least 5% of their gross income (although new members can start with a 3% commitment their first year) to the General Fund.
+Dwell honors this level of committed sacrifice with the opportunity to vote on certain discretionary items in the yearly budget.
 While below the traditional 10% tithe, we believe the 5% level allows people to also give to other ministries and programs.
-We encourage people to consider supporting Xenos missions efforts, periodic building campaigns, and other charitable causes to which God draws them, over-and-above their General Fund support.
+We encourage people to consider supporting Dwell missions efforts, periodic building campaigns, and other charitable causes to which God draws them, over-and-above their General Fund support.

-Starting in 1993 Xenos elders formed a group financial supporters to help decide budget priorities.
-This group, the Fiscal Support Team (FST), was composed of those who participated in the Voluntary Pledge Program, and who were willing to donate at least 5% of their gross income to the General Fund.
-It become part of the regular budgetary process in Xenos for each budget year.
+Starting in 1993, Dwell elders formed a group financial supporters to help decide budget priorities.
+This group, the Fiscal Support Team (FST), was composed of those who participated in the Voluntary Pledge Program and who were willing to donate at least 5% of their gross income solely to the General Fund.
+It became part of the regular budgetary process in Dwell for each budget year.
 Members are encouraged to increase their giving level over time, but 5% allows for a solid starting point in stewardship, while providing households with flexibility to support other charitable causes within the church such as missionaries and humanitarian aid (see more on the "5 percent" below).